 One of your chapters focuses on what you call “social change philanthropy,” which is essentially private philanthropy providing funds to change the circumstances of the people of the Delta.
 What do you see as the role of private foundations in creating social change in places like the Mississippi Delta?

 I came to believe that there is a great danger of investing in a region through what might be called “social change philanthropy”—grantmaking to address root causes of social and economic inequity.
 Groups like the Kellogg Foundation that engage in social change philanthropy must offer a clear explanation of what exactly the goals are and how they can be achieved.
 Even more important, a foundation can only go so far in creating social change without the cooperation of state and local government.
-The local communities of the Delta seemed to embrace the work of Kellogg, but the state of Mississippi did not engage any of the initiatives in a substantive and meaningful way to see if there was sufficient “proof of concept” to grow any of the initiatives beyond the places and organizations where they began.
+The local communities of the Delta seemed to embrace the work of Kellogg, but the state of Mississippi did not engage any of the initiatives in a substantive and meaningful way to see if there was sufficient “proof of concept” to grow the initiatives beyond the places and organizations where they began.

 Instead, from 2017 to 2022, the state of Mississippi was using $77 million in federal dollars from the Temporary Assistance to Needy Families (TANF)—the fund that provides cash welfare benefits—to fight poverty through programs that help develop parenting skills among the poor, sponsor a “wrestling ministry,” or start questionable initiatives for school-dropout prevention and job readiness.